Germany's Social Democrats throw coalition with Merkel into doubt | DW | 30.11.2019

-With the fate of Chancellor Angela Merkel's coalition government on a knife-edge, junior partners the Social Democrats have elected new leaders.
-The party now faces the decision of whether to remain in the government.
+With the fate of Chancellor Angela Merkel's coalition government on a knife-edge, her center-left partners have elected new leaders.
+The Social Democrats now face a decision on whether to remain in the government.

-Members of Chancellor Angela Merkel's coalition allies, the center-left Social Democrats (SPD), rejected the leadership of her deputy chancellor and finance minister — casting doubt on the future of Germany's Grand Coalition government.
+Members of Chancellor Angela Merkel's coalition allies, the center-left Social Democrats (SPD), rejected the leadership of her deputy chancellor — casting doubt on the future of Germany's Grand Coalition government.

-Olaf Scholz and his running mate Klara Geywitz, who back staying in the coalition til 2021, were soundly beaten, obtaining only 45.33 percent of the vote of the party's rank and file.
+Vice Chancellor Olaf Scholz, who is also finance minister, and his running mate Klara Geywitz were soundly beaten, obtaining only 45.33% of the vote of the party's rank and file.
+Both back staying in the coalition until 2021.

+Read more: Opinion — New SPD leadership could bring Germany closer to new elections

-Instead, party members chose challengers Norbert Walter-Borjans and Saskia Esken, who have been strongly critical of the alliance with Merkel's conservative Christian Democrats (CDU).
+Instead, party members chose challengers Norbert Walter-Borjans and Saskia Esken, who have been strongly critical of the alliance with Merkel's conservatives.

-Some 425,630 members of the center-left party were eligible to take part in the vote.
+Some 425,630 members were eligible to take part in the vote.
 The election result still needs to be confirmed at a party conference slated to run from December 6-8.

-Should Walter-Borjans and Esken be endorsed as party leaders, their first order of business will be deciding whether to remain in the coalition government.
+Should Walter-Borjans and Esken be endorsed as party leaders, their first order of business will be a decision on whether to remain in the coalition government.

 Many party members are in favor of leaving the government and rebuilding support for the party in the opposition.
 That would likely trigger new elections or pave the way for a weak and uncertain minority government.

-Opposition to remaining in the coalition came from the ultimately victorious opposition candidates Norbert Walter-Borjans, a former state finance minister, and SPD lawmaker Saskia Esken.
+Opposition to remaining in the coalition came from the ultimately victorious candidates Walter-Borjans, a former state finance minister, and SPD lawmaker Esken.
 The two said they would be willing to leave the coalition unless Merkel's conservatives renegotiated their coalition agreement — something the CDU has rejected.

-Finance Minister Olaf Scholz and his co-candidate, Klara Geywitz, support remaining in the coalition.
+Finance Minister Olaf Scholz and his co-candidate, Klara Geywitz, support remaining in the coalition under its current terms.

 'We need unity'